microsoftgraph/msgraph-metadata/transforms/csdl/readme.md

 ## Instructions for updating and validating transform

-1. Clone this repo or branch off from *master* if possible.
+1. Clone this repo or branch off from *master*.
 2. Open Visual Studio without a project.
 3. From the top menu in Visual Studio, select File > Open > Folder (then navigate to your repo folder) > double-click on *transforms* folder to open it > Click on the *csdl* folder to highlight it, then choose Select Folder.
 4. Open the *preprocess_csdl.xsl* from the list of files.
 Make the transform change in this file.